adial06/Theftdetectcnn/README.md

 # Preprocessing

--**Frame Extraction**: Videos were split into frames at regular intervals.
+- **Frame Extraction**: Videos were split into frames at regular intervals.
--**Resizing**: Frames were resized to match the input size required by the CNN.
+- **Resizing**: Frames were resized to match the input size required by the CNN.
--**Labeling**: Frames were labeled as Theft or No Theft based on their source video.
+- **Labeling**: Frames were labeled as Theft or No Theft based on their source video.
--**Normalization**: Pixel values were normalized to a [0, 1] range.
+- **Normalization**: Pixel values were normalized to a [0, 1] range.

 # Model Architecture